cheekujodhpur/website/_bposts/cities-gardens-software.md

 ### On Gardens

 One of my top reads from last year was a [gardener's memoir](https://www.goodreads.com/book/show/53176781-seed-to-dust).
-I have listed this book among my favourites in an [earlier blog post](https://kumar-ayush.com/bposts/2021-in-books.html).
+I have listed this book among my favourites in an [earlier blog post]({% link _bposts/2021-in-books.md %}){:target="_blank"}.
 It is pretty amusing that the author Marc Hamer shares his first name with our billionaire in the previous section.

 At one point, the author recalls when he refused to spray chemicals in the garden in protest of the landlady's request.
 From Page 113,
 <blockquote>